anekix/js/async/readme.md

 }
 ```

-now we want to call method `asyncFetchFromDB` only after the function `asyncFunction` has been called & resolved. so to di that we can use chaining of `.then()` like this
+now we want to call method `asyncFetchFromDB` only after the function `asyncFunction` has been called & resolved. so to do that we can use chaining of `.then()` like this

 ```js
 asyncFuntion().then(result =>{